-The case (c) occurs when an event hits the CCP capital directly and member margins, guarantee funds, the Rulebook powers of assessments, VMGH and Partial Contract Tear ups are not available to the CCP.
+The case (c) occurs when an event hits the CCP capital directly and member margins, guarantee funds, the Rulebook powers of assessments, are not available to the CCP.
 Mitigants are typically in place to manage these risks and ensure any loss is either covered by insurance, or else is bounded and ultimately covered by the CCP capital.

-Regarding early intervention, it is crucial that the legal status attached to this situation is fully clarified in the final framework.
-Indeed, it is very important that the legal responsibility of either the CCP management or the Resolution Authority is clear at all times to avoid a a situation whereby the CCP's management would find itself only partially independent but fully legally accountable for the decisions taken.
+Regarding early intervention, we consider that it is crucial that the legal status attached to this situation is fully clarified in the final framework.
+Indeed, it is very important that the legal responsibility of either the CCP management or the Resolution Authority is proportional to the independence in taking decisions for the CCP.
+Indeed, we would not support a situation whereby the CCP's management would find itself only partially independent but fully legally accountable for the decisions taken.